trickstercache/trickster/docs/new-changed-1.0.md

 ### Still to Come in 1.0 (keep checking back!)
 - Distributed Tracing support

+### How to Try It

+The Docker image is available at `tricksterio/trickster:1.0-beta`, or see the Releases for downloadable binaries.

+We'd love your help testing Trickster 1.0, as well as contributing any improvements or bug fixes.
+Thank you!

 ## Breaking Changes

 ### Origin Selection using Query Parameters